All Episodes

 Let's put it that way.

-Losing some faith in in our institutions.
+I'm losing some faith in our institutions.

-Uh but you know, if you just look at all of these things, and I'm just saying, like, wow, you can't even ask the questions when the New York Times, a tenured Princeton professor, NPR,
+But, you know, if you just look at all of these things, and I'm just saying, like, wow, you can't even ask the questions when the New York Times, a tenured Princeton professor, NPR, which we played on this program, the AP, the state of Texas Attorney General and Secretary of State twice in 2019, Elizabeth Warren, Amy Klobucher, Ron Wyden,

 You never get the press, those socialist Democrats and conservatives in Texas to ever agree on anything.